MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-testing-application.md

 ## Test Codeunits and Test Methods

 You write tests as AL code in methods of codeunits that are configured to be test codeunits.
-Test condunits hae the [SubType Property](properties/devenv-subtype-codeunit-property.md) set to **Test**.
+Test codeunits have the [SubType Property](properties/devenv-subtype-codeunit-property.md) set to **Test**.
 There are three types of methods that you can add in a test codeunit: test, handler, and normal.
 Each method type is used for a specific  purpose and behaves differently.
 When a test codeunit runs, it executes the **OnRun** trigger, and then executes each test method in the codeunit.
 The outcome of a test method is either SUCCESS or FAILURE.

 For more information about test codeunits and test methods, see [Test Codeunits and Test Methods](devenv-test-codeunits-and-test-methods.md).